okeeffed/developer-notes/manual/Kubernetes/Microservices.md

 This ports are only internal, so you would either need to expose the IP address or use `kubectl port-forward` to forward all the ports on.

+To results, you'll need to use the `open-tracing` headers.

 ## 7.11 Istio Metrics with Grafana

 Similar to Jaegar, you can find the Grafana service by getting the services for the Istio System.